cristinavisentin/hackingdemo/README.md

 ![3](images/dev.png)

-The download of `dev_shell.txt.bak` file, which is likely a backup of `dev_shell.php`, using `curl` command reveals the reason why some commands didn't work.
+The download of `dev_shell.txt.bak` file with `curl` command, which is likely a backup of `dev_shell.php`, reveals the reason why some commands didn't work.
 There is a filter consisting in the definition of an array of _bad words_, probably set for preventing mistaken usage.
 In other words there's a list of potentially dangerous or restricted commands not allowed to users.

 ![4](images/blocked.png)